wavefrontHQ/docs/pages/doc/alerts_managing.md

 <td>A conditional ts() expression that defines the threshold for the alert.
 You can use any valid <a href=
 "query_language_getting_started.html">Wavefront Query Language</a> constructs in the expression.
 You can use free form query mode or the <a href="query_language_query_builder.html">Query Builder</a> to create the expression.
 The expression coupled with the <strong>Alert fires</strong> setting determines when the alert fires.
 <ul><li><strong>Alert fires</strong> - Length of time during which the Condition expression must be true before the alert fires.
 The minimum number of minutes is 1.
 For example, if you enter 5, the alerting engine reviews the value of the Condition during the last 5 minute window to determine if the alert should fire or not.</li>
 <li><strong>Alert resolves</strong> - Length of time during which the Condition expression must be false before the alert switches to resolved.
 The minimum number of minutes is 1.
-If you don't enable this field and specify a time, it defaults to the <strong>Alert fires</strong> setting.</li></ul>For details on theses settings and examples, see <a href="alerts_states_lifecycle.html">Alert States and Lifecycle</a>.
+If you don't specify a time, defaults to the <strong>Alert fires</strong> setting.</li></ul>For details on theses settings and examples, see <a href="alerts_states_lifecycle.html">Alert States and Lifecycle</a>.
+<div><strong> Setting Alert resolves to a value that is lower than Alert fires can result in  multiple resolve-fire cycles under certain circumstances. </strong></div>
 </td>
 </tr>
 <tr>
 <td>Display Expression</td>
 <td markdown="span">Optional.
-The query sent to targets when notified of alert state changes.
+The query that is sent to targets when notified of alert state changes.
 You can use free form query mode or the [Query Builder](query_language_query_builder.html) to create the expression.
+Use this field to show a more helpful query, for example, the underlying time series.
 If not set, the query sent is the expression in the Condition field.</td>
 </tr>
 <tr>
 <td>Severity</td>